-As of July 1, 2021, nonpublic school students can participate in public school extracurriculars in Montana.
-School principals may review a homeschooler's curriculum to verify that a student meets academic eligibility.
+Nonpublic school students can participate in public school extracurriculars and enroll part time in their resident school district in Montana.
+If a homeschooler participates in public school extracurriculars, the school principal may review the homeschooler's curriculum to verify that a student meets academic eligibility.
 However, the principal has no authority to dictate educational philosophy, curriculum, textbooks, materials, time, place, method of instruction, or evaluation of the home school instruction, per Mont.
 Code Ann. § 20-5-111.
 The verification may also not include any form of student assessment.

 - A school district or an athletic association, conference, or organization with authority over interscholastic sports may not prohibit or restrict the ability of a student attending a nonpublic or home school meeting the requirements of 20-5-109 from participating in extracurricular activities at a school in the student’s resident school district solely on the student’s enrollment at the public school or on the number of hours the student physically attends the public school.